Lipstick Traces (A Secret History of Manic Street Preachers): Release

 Lipstick Traces was released on 14 July 2003.
-It reached number 11 in the UK Albums Chart.

-The compilation also charted within the Top 40 in Finland and Ireland and in Japan the album only managed to peak at number 243.
+It reached number 11 in the UK Albums Chart and spent a total of three weeks in the Top 100.
+The compilation also charted within the top 40 in Finland and Ireland.

 Reception

 The compilation album received favourable reviews from critics.
 Sputnikmusic stated that: "But still, if you are willing to go and wade through a B-Side history of the Manic's- which I doubt many do- there's a genuine albums worth of classics to be found, with the second disc a redundant retread of covers that could have been used to make the collection more expansive and valuable.
 It's a shame the band couldn't be more convenient in delivering their secret history to you."

 AllMusic rated the album with a 3 out of 5, saying that: "Some of the Manics' peers did deliver consistently on their B-sides -- Suede and Oasis have B-sides collections every bit as good as their proper albums -- but they themselves didn't.
 And that's fine -- this collection was put out for the sake of completeness, and for completists, it's a good buy.
 But less dedicated fans can pass it by."
 Pitchfork also reviewed the album with a 6.3/10, and said that: "Manic Street Preachers never conquered the world like they wanted to, but it's been a good enough ride that I don't begrudge them for trying, and this compilation, flawed though it is, is sure to please those who'd always hoped they would succeed."